LeonidDybovskij/yandex_oil_bootstrap/README.md

 # Oil bootstrap

-This project considered a bootstrap approach for calculation of revenue from oil wells.
+In this project, a bootstrap approach was used for calculation of revenue from oil wells.